dewyze/vim-tada/README.md

 @config.todo_symbols = {'planned': ' ' , 'doing': '🛠️', 'complete': '✅' }
 ```

+**NOTE:** For now, the status names are not visible and serve no purpose.
+I
+think eventually they may be displayed or used in a some UI elements.
 **NOTE:** The first status in the array is considered the "default" for new todo
 items.